ICE BLUE: WITH REYKJAVÍK AS YOUR BASE, AN ISLAND COUNTRY BECOMES A WATERWORLD

 Halldóra’s last name is Eydis, but she prefers to be known only by her first name, like Madonna.
 As she reaches for the word to convey the local Nordic spirit — holding court in her stylish boutique on Laugavegur, the city’s main street — I feel my eyes narrow involuntarily.
 I lean in, trying to trace the unfamiliar sounds in the air between us.

 Just ride it out.
-Not one person I meet in Iceland takes the time or energy to be uptight.
+Not one person I meet in Reykjavík, Iceland takes the time or energy to be uptight.
 They’re too busy soaking.
 Yes, you will see ice in Iceland — the brown hills look as if they were painted in white glacial slashes, with a delicate brush.
-But you’ll see far more water.
+But you’ll see far more water on a cruise to Iceland.

 Such natural attractions draw a hardy crowd in high-tech gear, much of it, I notice, from 66°North.
 Founded in 1926 by Hans Kristjánsson, the company took on a mission to outfit fishermen.
 Named for the latitudinal line where it was launched, this ubiquitous Icelandic brand dutifully bundles up a wide swath of adventure-seeking locals and visitors, from daytrippers to folks who spend weeks camping in the wild.
 I quickly decide I can’t leave the country without a knit hat emblazoned with 66°North, and it serves me well—not only at Gullfoss but also at Geysir, where the geyser called Strokkur (it means “churn”) erupts every 10 minutes, and at Thingvellir National Park, which is located in a spectacular rift valley that contains Öxarárfoss, a formidable waterfall of its own.